Camera angle: Point-of-view (POV)

+Worm's-eye view

-Worm's-eye view is a shot that is looking up from the ground, and is meant to give the viewer the feeling that they are looking up at the character from way below and it is meant to show the view that a child or a pet would have.
-When considering the camera angle one must remember that each shot is its own individual shot and the camera angle should be taken in context of the scene and film.
+A worm's-eye view shot looks up from the ground, and is meant to give the viewer the feeling that they are looking up at the character from way below and it is meant to show the view that a child or a pet would have.
+When considering the camera angle, one must remember that each shot is its own individual shot, and the camera angle should be taken in context of the scene and film.

+Dutch angle

-A dutch angle, also called a canted angle or even simply the tilted angle, is an angle in which the camera itself is tilted to the left or the right.
-The unnatural angle gives the viewer a feeling that world is out of balance or psychological unrest.
+A dutch angle, also called a canted angle or even simply the tilted angle, is an angle in which the camera itself is tilted to the left or right.
+The unnatural angle evokes a feeling that the world is out of balance or psychological unrest in the viewer.

 Types of shots

 There are many different types of shots that can be used from these angles.
 There are extreme long shots which are extremely far away from the subject and might not even show a person at all.

 Extreme long shots are usually done in a high angle so the viewer can look down upon a setting or scene.
 Extreme longs shots are used mainly to open the scene or narrative and show the viewer the setting.
 The rest of the shots are most typically done in an eye level or point of view shot although it is possible to do any shot with any angle.
 There is the long shot which shows the subject even though the setting still dominates the picture frame.

 Then, there is the medium long shot which makes the subject and the setting have equal importance and has the two about 50/50 in the frame.
 Then is the medium shot which emphasizes the character and is about a knees to waist up type shot.
 Then the medium close up is a shot that has the waist to the chest and up.
 The next closest shot is the close up which has the shoulders and up or maybe a little tighter on the head.

 Finally, there is the extreme close up shot which has one body part usually.
 This can be an eye, a hand or anything else.
 These shots can be used with any of the aforementioned camera angles.